taragopal/Docker-Zero-to-Hero/Docker_networking.md

 ### Overlay Networking

-This mode enables communication between containers across multiple Docker host machines, allowing containers to be connected to a single network even when they are running on different hosts.
+--This mode enables communication between containers across multiple Docker host machines, allowing containers to be connected to a single network even when they are running on different hosts.
+--Overlay networks are often used to create a connection between Swarm services.
+--Overlay network is not supported on Windows devices.

 ## Create an OVERLAY network commands: